gdm-settings/gdm-settings/docs/translate.md

    **Note:** We changed file extension from `pot` to `po`

+4. Add your language code (on its own line) to `LINGUAS` file

+   It is recommended (but not necessary) that you keep language codes in `LINGUAS` file alphabetically sorted

-4. Open GTranslator
+5. Open GTranslator

-5. Click on 'Open' and choose newly created `po` file for your language
+6. Click on 'Open' and choose newly created `po` file for your language

-6. Once your file is open, click on the hamburger menu (three bars) at top of the application window
+7. Once your file is open, click on the hamburger menu (three bars) at top of the application window

-7. Click on 'Edit header'
+8. Click on 'Edit header'

-8. Fill in the information as appropriate
+9. Fill in the information as appropriate

-9. Press 'Ctrl+S' or click on 'Save' button
+10. Press 'Ctrl+S' or click on 'Save' button

 Now, you have successfully created translation for a new language.
 It does not contain any translated text yet.
 We will add it later in the next step.